webplatform/docs/html/elements/applet/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
 To use executable content specified by the '''applet''' element, a user's computer must have  a Java Runtime Environment (JRE) solution installed.
-|Import_Notes=

 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification